cityofhayward/historoscope/README.md

 * Set the starting layer for the left and right viewers: replaced variables defaultLeft and defaultRight with one of the services names.
 Example: from Ext_Basemaps/Aerial_Imagery_1954 (MapServer), use Aerial_Imagery_1954, so it looks like defaultLeft: Aerial_Imagery_1954.
 * Rename services as needed: If your service names are not particularly user-friendly, rename theme
 * Exclude services as needed: Imagery layers that aren't needed can be removed by listing their names in exclude
+* Set the initial map coordinates using [lat, lon] format
 3) Publish on github pages or wherever else you like

 ### Uses ###